Breaking the persistent pain cycle

-- Listen to the patient’s story and actively tick off areas that are apply to them on the Pain Cycle sheet, showing it to the patient.
+Listen to the person’s story and actively tick off areas that are apply to them on the Pain Cycle sheet, showing it to the patient.

-- Give the patient the Pain Cycle sheet and ask the patient to tick off the three most important areas they want to change now.
+Give the person the Pain Cycle sheet and ask the patient to tick off the three most important areas they want to change now.
 You can repeat these steps for this month / next month

-- If the patient is not sure which areas to change, let them take the Pain Cycle away and agree to review their three choices at the follow up
+If the person is not sure which areas to change, let them take the Pain Cycle away and agree to review their three choices at the follow up

 Help patients prioritise

-If, having explored the Pain Cycle, a patient expresses a desire for change across all areas it may suggest pain has a large impact on their health both physically and psychosocially.
+If, having explored the Pain Cycle, a person expresses a desire for change across all areas it may suggest pain has a large impact on their health both physically and psychosocially.
 Explore further and guide them to make priorities.
-Use the two questions skill and resource

 Where change happens

 Most change in thinking and behaviour happens between consultations, not within the consultation itself.
-Encouraging patients to actively use the Pain Cycle visual aid between consultations may help them to embrace change.
+Encouraging the pperson to actively use the Pain Cycle tool between consultations may help them to embrace change.

 “For patients, living with persistent pain is both tough and isolating.
 Having a practitioner who understands and will support them to change is incredibly therapeutic in itself.”